theislab/scib-pipeline/README.md

-# Benchmarking atlas-level data integration in single-cell genomics
+# Pipeline for benchmarking atlas-level single-cell integration

-This repository contains code and analysis for the benchmarking study for data integration tools.
+This repository contains the snakemake pipeline for the benchmarking study for data integration tools.
-In this study, we benchmark 10 methods ([see here](##tools)) with 4 combinations of preprocessing steps leading to 40 methods combinations on
-60 batches of gene expression and chromatin accessibility data.
+In this study, we benchmark 10 methods ([see here](##tools)) with 4 combinations of preprocessing steps leading to 40 methods combinations on 60 batches of gene expression and chromatin accessibility data.
+The pipeline uses the [`scIB`](https://github.com/theislab/scib.git) package and allows for reproducible and automated analysis of the different steps and combinations of preprocesssing and integration methods.

 ![Workflow](./figure.png)

-We created the python package `scIB` to streamline the integration process and to integrate it into a scanpy workflow.
-Additionally, we created an environment to allow easy integration of R integration methods into the scanpy workflow.

-Furthermore, the package allows for evaluation of integration quality of different datasets if cell type annotations are present using our novel metrics.

-The `scIB` python package is in the folder scIB.
-It can be installed using `pip install -e .` run in the root directory.
-R helper functions for R integration methods can be found in the `R` directory.
-The `scripts` folder contains scripts for preparing the data, running the methods, postprocessing and calculation of the metrics.
-The `notebooks` folder contains jupyter notebooks for testing and demonstrating functions of the `scIB` package as well as notebooks for preprocessing of the data.

 ## Installation
 To reproduce the results from this study, three different conda environments are needed.